SofaComplianceRobotics/docs-support/docs/Users/Emio/getting-started-with-emio.md

 ### Calibration Process

-Regardless of the method you use to start the calibraiton, the process will start by opening several windows, including a _Calibration_ window and a _HSV_ window.
+Regardless of the method you use to start the calibration, the process will start by opening several windows, including a _Calibration_ window and a _HSV_ window.
 <div style={{display: "flex", columnGap: "1em"}}>
     <div>
     <img className="centered" src={calib_window}  width='90%' alt="The calibration window with the aruco marker being tracked."/>